rwaldron/tc39-notes/es7/2017-01/jan-26.md

 DE: I think we could defer commas.
 If you do put a comma it's... the real motivation is for the decorator proposal to have a more convientint syntax.
 Yeah, you could do this but I don't see it as being really important.

-AWB: YOu've had public feedback on this, right?
+AWB: You've had public feedback on this, right?
 I believe the public feedback, my sense is there has been feedback o both sides.

 DE: Most people said please stop the propsal, we can stand the sigil

-AWB: YOu have to have it
+AWB: You have to have it

 JM: To be clear, to drop the sigil is specific to private state.